Limits and Deficits of the SDGs - a Critical Perspective

 Flickr | European Parliament

-There are now 108.4 million people who have been forcibly displaced from their homes, and over 35.5 million refugees.
-That equates to roughly 2.3% of the entire population.
-Without meeting the needs of refugees and migrants and finding solutions for the root causes we are doomed to fail at meeting any of the other goals.
-Safe and orderly migration is included in the targets, but there is no mention of addressing the specific challenges and needs of these people who are caught in dire circumstances.
+There are now 117 million people who have been forcibly displaced from their homes, and over 36 million refugees.
+We need to meet the needs of refugees and migrants as well as finding solutions for the root causes.
+Safe and orderly migration is included in goal 10, but there is no mention of addressing the specific challenges and needs of these people who are caught in dire circumstances.

 Other notable absences from the social aspects of the SDGs include lack of mental health goals, senior citizens, culture, the role of communities, and the importance of science and research.

-With ageing populations in many parts of the developed world, we must not overlook this vulnerable and important sector of society.
-The SDGs focus on future generations, however there are many social issues which impact senior citizens such as social isolation, poverty, lack of society security, ageism, and costs of healthcare.
+With ageing populations in many parts of the developed world, we must not overlook this valuable but vulnerable demographic of society.
+The SDGs focus on future generations, however there are many social issues which impact senior citizens such as social isolation, poverty, lack of social security, ageism, and costs of healthcare.

 The SDGs mention promoting tolerance and cultural diversity, but they do not address in detail the preservation or protection of cultural identities, languages, and knowledge.
-Cultural activities and the arts contribute to social integration, raises awareness of important issues, fortifies cultural heritage, tackles social injustice, brings prosperity, and can form the beating heart of a community.
+Cultural activities and the arts contribute to social integration, fortify cultural heritage, tackle social injustice, bring prosperity, raise awareness of important issues, and can form the beating heart of a community.

 We believe that the SDGs should focus more on the role of cities and local communities as they are the ones facing the impacts of global challenges, and play a key role in implementing the SDGs on a local level.
 There should also be more emphasis on the importance of science, scientists, and research, as without investment in these fields we will not be able to overcome any of the world's greatest challenges.